jfischoff/tmp-postgres/README.md

 All `tmp-postgres` by default is most useful for creating tests by configuring "tmp-postgres" differently it can be used for other purposes.

-* By disabling @initdb@ and @createdb@ one could run a temporary postgres on a base backup to test a migration.
+* By disabling `initdb` and `createdb` one could run a temporary postgres on a base backup to test a migration.
-* By using the 'stopPostgres' and 'withRestart' functions one can test backup strategies.
+* By using the `stopPostgres` and `withRestart` functions one can test backup strategies.

-The level of custom configuration is extensive, but with great power comes ability to screw everything up. `tmp-postgres` doesn't validate any custom configuration and one can easily create a `Config` that would not allow postgres to start.
+The level of custom configuration is extensive but with great power comes ability to screw everything up. `tmp-postgres` doesn't validate any custom configuration and one can easily create a `Config` that would not allow postgres to start.